Yasmin Green

-Yasmin Green is an Iranian-born American businesswoman and the CEO of Jigsaw, a unit within Google that addresses threats to open societies.
-She leads an interdisciplinary team that researches and develops technical solutions to a range of global security challenges, including violent extremism, censorship, harassment, and misinformation.
+Yasmin Green (née Dolatabadi) is an Iranian-born American businesswoman and the CEO of Jigsaw (formerly Google Ideas), a unit within Google that addresses threats to open societies.

+She leads an interdisciplinary team that researches and develops technical solutions to a global security challenges, including violent extremism, censorship, harassment, and misinformation.
 Jigsaw oversees both international cybersecurity and content moderation across Google's platforms.
 Green was the first employee at Jigsaw hired by founder Jared Cohen.
-Green and Jigsaw have developed a machine learning system known as Perspective which tracks online trolls by identifying their behavior.

-Green is a fellow of the Aspen Institute and is a member of its Commission on Information Disorder.
-She is a member of the National Task Force On Election Crises, an initiative of the Protect Democracy project.
+Early life and education

+Green was born in Iran.
+She has one older brother.
+Her family fled to London in 1984.
+She grew up in England and played on the UK's national under-16 basketball team until her family moved to Sheffield, where she then played for the Sheffield women’s basketball team.

+She received her B.S. in economics from University College London, an M.S. in management from the London School of Economics, and an MBA from the University of Chicago Graduate School of Business.